Cancer: There’s An App for That (2020 Update)

 Cancer.Net Mobile

 Cancer.Net Mobile continues to be one of the best apps available.
-This free app is offered by the American Society of Clinical Oncology and is instrumental in helping patients plan and manage care.
-The app keeps track of symptoms, appointments, medications, questions, and health care providers while providing information on over 120 types of cancer.
+This free app, offered by the American Society of Clinical Oncology, is instrumental in helping patients plan and manage care.
+The app keeps track of symptoms, appointments, medications, questions, and healthcare providers while providing information on over 120 types of cancer.
 Cancer.Net is also available in languages other than English.

 CareZone

-CareZone is the most popular cancer-related app in 2020.
-This organizational app helps patients remember treatments, plan care notes, summarize drug administration protocols, deliver medication and doctors’ visit reminders, and simplify treatment through taking and retaining pictures of medications, prescriptions, and supplements.
+CareZone was the most popular cancer-related app in 2020.
+This organizational app helps patients remember treatments, plan care notes, summarize drug administration protocols, deliver medication and doctor’s visit reminders, and simplify treatment by taking and retaining pictures of medications, prescriptions, and supplements.
 The app also provides a journaling area for tracking appointments and keeping notes to discuss with doctors.
 In addition to monitoring cancer-related care, CareZone lets you track essential health stats like sleep, blood glucose, weight, and more.

-However, the best thing about CareZone is the fact that all of the information in the app can also be accessed on a browser and downloaded when needed.
+However, the best thing about CareZone is that all the information in the app can also be accessed on a browser and downloaded when needed.

 CaringBridge